cbhushan/script-collection/README.md

 # Script-collection
-This repository contains a subset of (Linux) scripts that I use frequently and are general enough to be released publicly.
+This repository contains (a subset) of scripts that I use frequently and are probably general enough for wider use.
 Purpose of each script is described below in short.

 * [**uniquify-bash-history.sh**](https://github.com/cbhushan/script-collection/blob/master/uniquify-bash-history.sh) - Removes duplicate entries from bash history while preserving their order and retaining the latest dupicate entry.